IT50/book/en/index.md

 ## Contributing

-We are open to accept new contributors and unsolicited commits.
+We are open to accept new contributors and unsolicited contributions.

 To submit contributions, use [our GitHub repository](https://github.com/IT50/book).